Which is the tallest dog breed in the world?

 Tallest Dog Breeds

-No doubt, there may be a few breeds that I have missed at around the 30 inch mark.
+No doubt, there may be a few other breeds that I have missed at around the 30 inch mark.
 Please let me know via the Contact Me link if you think I should add a particular breed.
 Thank you!